Visions of Jesus and Mary: Pilgrimages

 Churches and sanctuaries built based on reported visions of Jesus and Mary attract many millions of pilgrims each year.
 According to Bishop Francesco Giogia the majority of the most visited Catholic shrines in the world are vision based, in that with about 10 million pilgrims, the Basilica of Our Lady of Guadalupe, in Mexico City, was the most visited Catholic shrine in the world in 1999, now followed by the Sanctuary of Our Lady of Fátima, in Cova da Iria, Portugal, with between 6 and 8 million pilgrims per year.
 The Padre Pio of Pietrelcina's sanctuary in San Giovanni Rotondo, in Italy, and the Basilica of Our Lady of Aparecida in Brazil, received each about 6 to 7 million pilgrims per year, followed by the Sanctuary of Our Lady of Lourdes, in France, with 5 million visitors per year.

-Predictions

-Some of the reported visions of Jesus simply fade away by virtue of predictions that fail to materialize.
-On the other hand, some predictions based on visions continue to gather interest decades after they were made.
-Messages from Jesus reported by John Leary in Rochester, New York, in 1999 had predicted that Pope John Paul II would be forced out of Rome and sent into exile amid chaos.
-Bishop Matthew Clark of the Roman Catholic Diocese of Rochester disallowed these messages at the time; with the election of Pope Benedict XVI the debate about the validity of these messages seems to have been rendered moot.